dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/payment-links/step-by-step-guide.md

 - Server-side: one API request to create a payment intent.

-- Webhook server: receives information about the payment.
+- Webhooks: server-side endpoint to receive information about the payment.

 ## How to process a payment